radical-cybertools/HT-BAC/README.md

 **NOTE:** We will use TACC's [stampede](https://www.tacc.utexas.edu/stampede/) cluster to run the example jobs.
-Since the HT-BAC tools can submit computational tasks to a remote machines, all the steps outlined below are done on a 'local' resource, e.g., your laptop.
+Since the HT-BAC tools can submit computational tasks to a remote machine, all steps in this example should be done on a 'local' resource, e.g., your laptop.
 It is not neccessary to log in to stampede.

 Before your run the examples, please create a new directory, e.g., in your `$HOME` directory